Should Women Train & Lift Weights Like Men? Absolutely!

 It would surprise most women to learn that the tight bodies of their dreams are attained regularly by those who train with weights as hard as the guys do.
 Female bodybuilding in its infancy, went a along way to inspire a whole generation of women hitting the weights to change their bodies during the 1980’s, but the specter of drug use brought such inspiration to a grinding halt, and the fitness industry, eager to not lose consumers, simply switched the emphasis from promoting weight training to more aerobic type and class oriented activities for women as a result.
 It makes sense, but it also raises some very important social questions about our society and the underlying trend of a submissive role for women in today’s world, but before delving into the social aspects, let’s look first at the physiology of the matter.
 Are women in any way different from men in terms of their body structure and is there any basis for a need for different approaches to exercise for them to get optimal results?
 These are valid questions and fortunately also ones that have been extensively researched over the years.

 It shouldn’t surprise anyone over the age of four that there are indeed major differences between men and women in terms of their body structure.
 In terms of metabolism, men are on average bigger and have more muscle mass than women, which accounts for them having an average metabolic rate of about 1.0 kilocalories per hour per kilogram of body weight.
 Women have slightly slower metabolisms than men, which among other things accounts for it being so much easier for them to gain weight when compared to their male counterparts.
 The difference isn’t that huge though, with the median metabolic rate for a woman being usually about 0.9 kilocalories per hour per kilogram of body weight.
 Women also have higher levels of estrogen than men do- a hormone responsible for not only female secondary sex characteristics, but structural functions such as increasing sex specific fat stores.
 Men have higher levels of testosterone, which among other things plays a key role in the development of male reproductive tissues as well as promoting increased muscle and bone mass.
 Both men and women have some level of circulating estrogen and testosterone, but the concentrations of estrogen are higher in women, while testosterone levels in men are far higher.
-Testosterone’s anabolic, or muscles building effects can make men more muscular and give them more potential to increase the size and strength of their muscles, while the lower levels and the differences in the way the female body responds to testosterone make it impossible for women to naturally build muscle mass or strength at levels comparable to men without the use of anabolic steroids- which are for the most part synthetic derivatives of testosterone.
+Testosterone’s anabolic, or muscle building effects, can make men more muscular and give them more potential to increase the size and strength of their muscles.
+Women have far lower levels of testosterone and don’t respond to it the same way that men do.
+Differences that make it impossible for women to naturally build muscles have strength at levels comparable to men without using anabolic steroids.
+And even with anabolic steroids, which are synthetic derivatives of testosterone, it would take quite a lot to achieve man like muscles.
+So there is no risk of a woman training naturally accidentally getting bulky like a man.

 Hormones aside, there are also important structural differences between men and women in terms of muscles.
 Studies of elite male and female bodybuilders show a clear difference in the maximum size of muscle fibers in men when compared to women.
 Men not only have muscle fibers that are twice as large, but also even among world class strength athletes, contractile muscle takes up less than 30 % of their total body mass in females than in males.
 Such research is invaluable as it puts to rest the idea that women who weight trained extensively would somehow sprout man sized muscles.
 In fact, studies continue to suggest that while females can significantly increase their strength through weight training, they are not able to increase their muscle size and density to the degree that men can.
 [5,6]